Envitia/maplink-docs/pages/support/install-and-upgrade.md

 Certain MapLink Pro components installed on Windows require a licence to be installed on the machine before they will work.
 [Please contact us for a trial licence](https://forms.office.com/e/Lr7jN9TCC0) if you do not yet have a licence.

-## Upgrading to MapLink 11.1 on Windows
+## Upgrading to MapLink 11.1 and above on Windows

 - MapLink Pro's build dependencies, [including the compilers and frameworks used to build the product](./platform-support.md#maplink-111-compilers), have been updated to ensure security and reliability and to facilitate future development.
 You will need to update your environment and application accordingly. **Your application must be updated with the binaries included in the *redist64* folder of your MapLink Pro installation.**
 - You may encounter some build errors in your C++ application code if you are using C++ features that have been deprecated or removed from the C++ 17 standard.
 These tend to be concerned with C++ features that have been removed from the C++ standard, and tend to require fairly straight-forward code replacements.